Skip to main content

 • the winning bidder has standing instructions to create a new order for this Asset Manager once it receives a message from the RFQ platform that it has won.

-However, the receipt of the order from the Asset Manager, as well as any subsequent actions taken by the winning bidder to process the order are reportable events in the phase that order would otherwise become reportable.
+The RFQ responses are permanently exempt from CAT reporting because they are not immediately actionable.
+However, the receipt of the order from the Asset Manager, as well as any subsequent actions taken by the winning bidder to process the order are reportable events.